project-jam/jamutilities/README.md

 > [!NOTE]
 > This is only for professionnal coders, if you want to be a contributor to this repository, tysm! [but try to email us](mailto:contact@project-jam.is-a.dev), we're happy to receive the emails :).

+# Installation

-Anyways, to install dependencies, install first nodejs and Bun, and then install using:
+Anyways, if you don't know how to install dependencies, install first nodejs and Bun, and then run the install install command using:

 ```bash
 bun install